UPPMAX/uppmax_intro_python/docs/morning_session/lecture.md

 This module introduces the fundamentals of Python programming language.
-The content is adapted (and extended) from previous iterations of the course and the by Nina Fischer (see [slide deck one](https://docs.google.com/presentation/d/1ocVm9dAFB4hJs_KVhxHapuPIOVkymltxWtVGT9nXRag/edit#slide=id.p1) and [slide deck two](https://docs.google.com/presentation/d/1hoFC7Ax_WsGmdl2m8aVhfVSvaHykt96lOrFqsSDEIrQ/edit#slide=id.p4)).
+The content is adapted (and extended) from previous iterations of the course and slides developed by Nina Fischer (see [slide deck one](https://docs.google.com/presentation/d/1ocVm9dAFB4hJs_KVhxHapuPIOVkymltxWtVGT9nXRag/edit#slide=id.p1) and [slide deck two](https://docs.google.com/presentation/d/1hoFC7Ax_WsGmdl2m8aVhfVSvaHykt96lOrFqsSDEIrQ/edit#slide=id.p4)).